5 min read

-As we begin 2014 we are wrestling with the notion of Free, Prior, and Informed Consent (FPIC) and the duty to consult with no veto.
-When the United Nations Declaration on the Rights of Indigenous Peoples (the Declaration) was drafted in 2007, it introduced the right to Free, Prior and Informed Consent for Indigenous Peoples.
-FPIC is one of the fundamental aspects of the Declaration and is included in six Articles.
+Back in 2014, when we published this blog post, Canada was wrestling with the notion of Free, Prior, and Informed Consent (FPIC) and the duty to consult with no veto.
+When the United Nations Declaration on the Rights of Indigenous Peoples (the Declaration), drafted in 2007, introduced the right to Free, Prior and Informed Consent for Indigenous Peoples.
+FPIC, one of the fundamental aspects of the Declaration, is included in six Articles.
 While all six Articles are significant, Article 32.1 is of particular interest to the federal government and the extractive resource sector in Canada:

 In the context of Canada, the resource extractive sector derives much of its materials from the lands and waters of traditional lands of the Indigenous Peoples.
 There is an increase on the part of many levels of government to promote mining, oil and gas, LNG, forestry and fin fish aquaculture opportunities.
 The presence and effects of these industries frequently impact the lands and resources of Indigenous Peoples.
-In a nutshell, this means that it is very important that the right to free, prior, informed consent be understood if the UN Declaration on the Rights of Indigenous Peoples is to be honoured.
+In a nutshell, it is essential that the right to free, prior, informed consent be understood if the UN Declaration on the Rights of Indigenous Peoples is to be honoured.

-The challenge in the Canadian context is the difference between “consent” in FPIC and “consultation” as in the duty to consult.
-In the duty to consult there is no veto according to cases like the Haida decision.
 So what’s a resource developer to do given this difference in the international setting (FPIC) and the Canadian setting the duty to consult with no veto?
 The smart money is simple: don’t get bogged down in which standard to use and move your engagement activities toward the consent end of the spectrum as a way to hedge your bet and create economic certainty.
-Anything less and you leave yourself open to legal challenges and therefore project delays.
+Anything less and you leave yourself open to legal challenges and project delays.

 This article was originally posted on January 20, 2014.